cnavotka/spinit/README.md

 ### LO2 Design and implement a relational data model, application features and business logic to manage, query annd manipulate relational data to meet given needs in a particular real-world domain:

 * 2.3 Validation cannot be checked since the CRUD operations for admin are not available.
+FIXED, operations for the Admin/Superuser are available using /admin after the project address <https://cnavotka-spin-it.herokuapp.com/admin/login/?next=/admin/> or in the Login form in the website <https://cnavotka-spin-it.herokuapp.com/accounts/login/>

 * 2.4 The login form submission is throwing an internal server error, hence unable to access admin panel.
+FIXED is working properly noe

 ### LO3 Identify and apply authorisation, authentication and permission features in a full-stack web application solution:

-* 3.3 Unable to register/login, since the form is not visible properly.
-Fixed, user can register/login from the top navbar.
+* 3.3 Unable to access admin panel.
+Fixed, admin/superuser can login from the top navbar or from the admin panel <https://cnavotka-spin-it.herokuapp.com/admin/login/?next=/admin/>

+#### The assesor would find the screenshots in the Testing folder [https://github.com/cnavotka/spinit/blob/main/TESTING.md]